Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
       --utr_derived_sorf, -u
-                            This function will detect UTR-derived sORF.
+                            Detecting UTR-derived sORF.
 Default is False.
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
-                            The paths of genome fasta files.
+                            Paths of fasta files of reference genome.
       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
                             Paths of the transcript gff files.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
                             Paths of the genome annotation gff files.
       --tss_files TSS_FILES [TSS_FILES ...], -t TSS_FILES [TSS_FILES ...]
-                            If the paths of TSS gff files are assigned here, this function will use the TSS information to detect sORF.
-                            If running without TSS, the results may be influenced.
+                            Paths of TSS gff files.
       --srna_files SRNA_FILES [SRNA_FILES ...], -s SRNA_FILES [SRNA_FILES ...]
-                            If the paths of sRNA gff files can be provided, this function will compare sORF and sRNA to detect the overlap.
+                            Paths of sRNA gff files for comparing sORF and sRNA to detect the overlapping.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
-                            If the TEX+/- libraries can be provided, please assign the name of TEX+/- library here.
-The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
+                            TEX+/- wig files.
+The format is:
+                            wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
                             wig files need to be assigned, please use spaces to separate the wig files.
-For an example,
+For example,
-                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
+                            my_lib_tex_forward.wig:tex:1:a:+
+                            my_lib_tex_reverse.wig:tex:1:a:-.
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            If the fragmented (or conventional) libraries can be provided, please assign the name of fragmented library here.
-The format is: wig_file_path:fragmented(frag):co
-                            ndition_id(integer):replicate_id(alphabet):strand(+ or
+                            Wig files of RNA-Seq with transcript fragmented.
+The format is: wig_file_path:frag:condition_id(integer):re
-                            -).
-If multiple wig files need to be assigned, please use spaces to separate the wig files.
-For an example,
+                            plicate_id(alphabet):strand(+ or -).
+If multiple wig
+                            files need to be assigned, please use spaces to separate the wig files.
+For example,
-                            $WIG_PATH_1:frag:1:a:+ $WIG_PATH_2:frag:1:a:-.
+                            my_lib_frag_forward.wig:frag:1:a:+
+                            my_lib_frag_reverse.wig:frag:1:a:-.
       --tex_notex TEX_NOTEX, -te TEX_NOTEX
                             If the TEX+/- libraries is provided, this value is that a sORF should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
                             Please assign 1 or 2.
 Default is 2.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value (for TEX+/- libraries) is the minimal number of replicates that a sORF has to be detected.
-                            The format is $NUMBERofCONDITION_$NUMBERofREPLICATE.
+                            This value is the minimal number of replicates that a TSS has to be detected in.
+The format is
+                            $NUMBERofCONDITION_$NUMBERofREPLICATE.
+If different
-                            If different --replicate_tex values need to be assigned to different conditions, please use spaces to separate them.
-For an example, 1_2 2_2 3_3.
-It means that --replicate_tex is 2 in number 1 and number 2 conditions.
+                            --replicate_tex values need to be assigned to different conditions, please use spaces to separate them.
+For example, 1_2 2_2 3_3 means that --replicate_tex is 2 in number 1 and number 2 conditions.
 In number 3 condition, --replicate_tex is
                             3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
                             in all conditions).
 Default is all_1.
       --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
-                            The meaning and input type is the same as --replicates_tex.
+                            It is similar to --replicates_tex.
 This value is for fragmented (or conventional) libraries.

     additional arguments:
       --utr_length UTR_LENGTH, -ul UTR_LENGTH
-                            If --tss_files is provided, please assign the utr length for comparing TSS with sORF.
+                            The utr length for comparing TSS with sORF.
 The default number is 300.
       --min_length MIN_LENGTH, -lm MIN_LENGTH
-                            Please assign the minimum residue length of sORF.
+                            The minimum residue length of sORF.
 Default is 30.
       --max_length MAX_LENGTH, -lM MAX_LENGTH
-                            Please assign the maximum residue length of sORF.
+                            The maximum residue length of sORF.
 Default is 150.
       --cutoff_intergenic_coverage CUTOFF_INTERGENIC_COVERAGE, -ci CUTOFF_INTERGENIC_COVERAGE
                             The minimum coverage of intergenic sORF candidates.
       --cutoff_antisense_coverage CUTOFF_ANTISENSE_COVERAGE, -ai CUTOFF_ANTISENSE_COVERAGE